ekaputra07/django-menuz/README.rst

 It mainly inspired by how easy menu creation ini WordPress.
 Django Menuz provides template tags to call menu in specified location.

-With it's drag and drop features, now its easy to assign menu items for specified location in template drag and drop it if you want to re-order the menu item position.
+With it's drag and drop features, its easy to re-order the menu item position.

 INSTALLATION AND USAGE:
 -----------------------